 For this, we did a small exercise wherein we took the HDFC top 200 funds from 1 January 2017 to 30th November 2021 data.
 It is almost 5 years of data with around 59 values and respective HDFC top 200 fund values.

 We considered the SIP dates like 1st, 5th, 10th, 15th, 20th, 25th of each month.
 If these dates happen to be market holidays, then the SIP is considered for the immediate next available value.

 The result has been populated in the table below and the difference may not be visible much.
 The difference between the lowest and highest XIRR returns is marginal.
 By looking at this data, we can safely conclude that SIP dates do not matter.
 Choose a date that is most convenient and keep investing consistently and hold for the long term.
 The bottom line is that the returns generated from SIP will not significantly differ if we choose different SIP dates.

 SIPs offer the beauty of simplified investing and inculcate discipline in the investment process.
 Opting for more frequent SIP may unnecessarily complicate this process and make managing investments a headache without any significant rise in returns, especially if you are investing for the long term.

 Also, one should move away from timing the market and not choose particular dates in the hope of higher returns.
 Don’t miss out on the biggest SIP benefit, which is that you’re investing.
 This is more important than how frequently you set the SIP or at what date of the month you are investing.

-Team Tavaga has developed an SIP calculator / SIP Return Calculator for all our readers.
+Team Tavaga has developed a SIP calculator / SIP Return Calculator for all our readers.
 You can check it out here!

-The above example of HDFC Top 200 Fund is only a representation.
+The above example of the HDFC Top 200 Fund is only a representation.
 Team Tavaga promotes investing primarily in index funds and ETFs, where there is absolutely no fund manager risk attached.
 The result of investing on any date during the month has been similar.
-The goal is to not time the markets, but invest systematically atleast every month.
+The goal is to not time the markets, but invest systematically at least every month.